Credential Stuffing Explained

 How is an attack executed?

 The cybercriminal obtains breached credentials for free or cheaply from publicly available Internet sites and the Dark Web.
 They then use tools like Sentry MBA to test the credential combinations in a highly automated bulk effort.
-Successful logins allow them to take advantage of services, stored credit card numbers and other personal information.
+Successful logins allow them to take advantage of services, stored credit card numbers and other personal information in account takeover attacks.

 What is the best defense?